Breast Augmentation Surgery in Chicago, IL

 Breast Augmentation Recovery

 Breast augmentation is usually performed on an outpatient basis, so most patients can go home on the day of their surgery.
 The method of enlargement largely determines the specifics of the recovery process.
 Dr. Placik will discuss post-operative care instructions with you in detail before your surgery day, so you know exactly what to expect.
-After your surgery, a light compression bra will be wrapped around your body to support the breasts in the earliest stages of healing.
+After your surgery, a light compression sports bra as well as surgical tape will be wrapped around your body to support the breasts in the earliest stages of healing.

 Although you can expect some swelling, bruising, and soreness in the first few days, you should be able to return to work after about a week.
 Generally speaking, you should plan on resting and taking it easy for several days after surgery to allow your body to heal correctly.
-You can resume standard, low-intensity work within a week.
-Although each patient is unique, Dr. Placik will likely advises breast augmentation patients to avoid strenuous activities, heavy lifting, and exercising for approximately 4 to 6 weeks.
-After reaching the 6 week mark, patients will start to see their results from the procedure.
+You can resume standard, low-intensity work within weeks after surgery.
+Although each patient is unique, Dr. Placik will likely advise breast augmentation patients to avoid strenuous activities, heavy lifting, and exercising for approximately 4 to 6 weeks.
+The total recovery time is roughly 6 weeks and after reaching the 6-week mark, patients will start to see their results from the procedure.

 There are four different incision areas on the breast for a plastic surgeon to insert breast implants.
 Each incision technique has its pros and cons, as explained below.